 Client is placed on waiting list for services.
 Wait times vary depending on client’s schedule and current openings.

-Parent/Guardian is contacted when opening becomes available and therapy is scheduled.
+Parent/Guardian is contacted when an opening becomes available and therapy is scheduled.

 Current Outclient Parents: